Rsantct/ecapre/README.md

 # ecapre

-hi-fi preamp based on Ecasound and optionally libzita-convolver.
+An hi-fi preamp based on Ecasound and optionally libzita-convolver.

 ## Overview